First Lady Jill Biden visiting Denver

-First Lady Jill Biden is visiting Denver Monday to highlight President Joe Biden's economic policies, according to her office.
+First Lady Jill Biden is visiting Denver Monday to highlight President Joe Biden's economic policies, according to her office, Denver Gazette news partner 9News reported.

 Biden arrived in Colorado Sunday evening.
 On Monday morning, she will join Gov. Jared Polis at the Colorado State Capitol "to highlight how state officials are prioritizing investments in community colleges and workforce training programs," according to her office.